 You can enjoy activities like Buzz-In Trivia, The Gpihy Challenge, Pictionary Drawing Contest, etc.

-This is one of those virtual team building activities that gives you hands-on experience on brewing beer at home through video conferencing.
+This is one of those virtual team-building activities that give you hands-on experience of brewing beer at home through video conferencing.
 Almost 10-100 team members can join the session.
 This brewing experience requires no prior knowledge, and it is of 2 hours.

 The members join the zoom meeting and do this activity.
 A case of beer and equipment is delivered to your doorstep for brewing activity.